sohamkamani/butter-seo-ssg-examples/ssr-seo.md

 ```

 In order to verify the source code, you can run `hugo -D` and see you posts HTML file in `public/posts/<post-title>/index.html`

+You can find the full source code for this example [here](https://github.com/sohamkamani/butter-seo-ssg-examples/tree/master/hugo-example)

 ## Conclusion